Chinese Civil War: First United Front

 In 1923, Sun sent Chiang Kai-shek, one of his lieutenants, for several months of military and political study in Moscow.
 Chiang then became the head of the Whampoa Military Academy that trained the next generation of military leaders.
 The Soviets provided the academy with teaching material, organization, and equipment, including munitions.
 They also provided education in many of the techniques for mass mobilization.
 With this aid, Sun raised a dedicated "army of the party", with which he hoped to defeat the warlords militarily.
-CCP members were also present in the academy, and many of them became instructors, including Zhou Enlai, who was made a political instructor.
+CCP members were also present in the academy, and many of them became instructors, including future communist premier Zhou Enlai, who was made a political instructor.

 Communist members were allowed to join the KMT on an individual basis.
 The CCP itself was still small at the time, having a membership of 300 in 1922 and only 1,500 by 1925.
 As of 1923, the KMT had 50,000 members.
 However, after Sun died in 1925, the KMT split into left- and right-wing movements.
-KMT members worried that the Soviets were trying to destroy the KMT from inside using the CCP.
-The CCP then began movements in opposition of the Northern Expedition, passing a resolution against it at a party meeting.
+Right-wing KMT members began to worry that the Soviets were trying to destroy the KMT from within using the CCP.
+In March 1926, Chiang Kai-shek, who had been made commander in chief of the KMT army, began the expulsion of communists from prominent positions, later known as the Canton Coup.
+The CCP then began movements in opposition of Chiang's leadership and the Northern Expedition, passing a resolution against it at a party meeting.
 Then, in March 1927, the KMT held its second party meeting where the Soviets helped pass resolutions against the Expedition and curbing Chiang's power.
 Soon, the KMT would be clearly divided.

-Throughout this time, the Soviet Union sent money and spies to support the CCP.
-Without their support, the CCP likely would have failed.
-This is evidenced by documents showing other communist parties in China at the time, one with as many as 10,000 members, which all failed without support from the Soviet Union.